sportsclimbs/sportclimbs-2/content/peak/buxton/pin-dale/pin-dale-topo.md

 {.topo}

 **1. Won't get Fooled Again (7a+) *&starf;***
-The left-hand side of the arete with a sneaky finish using holds on the right.
+The left-hand side of the arête with a sneaky finish using holds on the right.

 **2. Pindale Wizard (6c+) *&starf;***
-The excellent right-hand side of the arete with a stopper finish.
+The excellent right-hand side of the arête with a stopper finish.

 **3. Deaf, Dumb and Blind Kid (5+)**
 The thin juggy crack on the right-hand side wall.